Nehirrs25/demonstrative-ads-project/README.md

 - Each chart has its own metric slicer.
 - Two additional slicers (Device and Keyword) apply to both charts.
 Leaving one blank provides grouping by the other, giving multiple analytic perspectives.

-## 📈 Tableau Dashboards
+## 📈 Tableau Graphics

 Folder: ads project visualizations/

-Interactive workbooks (.twbx) created from the cleaned data, including:
+workbooks (.twbx) created from the cleaned data, including:

 Device and keyword performance comparisons